manuEbg/NNHelferlein.jl/README.md

 The German word *Helferlein* means something like *little helper*;
 please pronounce it like `hell-fur-line`.

-The package follows mainly the Knet-style; i.e. all networks can be trained with the Knet-iterators, all layers can be used together with Knet-style quickly-self-written layers, all Knet-networks can be trained with tb_train(), all data providers can be used together, ...
+The package follows mainly the Knet-style; i.e. all networks can be trained with the Knet-iterators, all layers can be used together with Knet-style quickly-self-written layers, all Knet-networks can be trained with tb_train!(), all data providers can be used together, ...

-The high-level API makes its possible to define and train neural networks in less lines of code and even more intuitively as with frameworks like TensorFlow or PyTorch.
+The high-level API makes its possible to define and train neural networks in less lines of code and even more intuitively as with high-level (Python-) frameworks.

 See documentation and examples for a first intro.